Masking requirement continues in California health care settings.

 California dentists can take a new online course that meets the requirements for opioid use disorder training for licensure.

-“Opioid Prescribing for Dentists: Pain Management, Addiction and Prescribing,” created by Western University of Health Sciences in partnership with CDA, is eligible for 2 units of continuing education and is the latest offering from CDA to help dentists maintain compliance with laws and regulations related to prescribing and dispensing controlled substances.
+“Opioid Prescribing for Dentists: Pain Management, Addiction and Prescribing,” created by Western University of Health Sciences in partnership with CDA, is eligible for 2 units of continuing education, pending approval by the Dental Board of California, and is the latest offering from CDA to help dentists maintain compliance with laws and regulations related to prescribing and dispensing controlled substances.

 As a benefit of membership, CDA members can take the course for a substantially discounted price.